jnlantos/Omnibus-Generator/README.md

 Young
 =====
-Named in honour of the bust of George Paxton Young that lives at the office of the Department of Philosophy at the University of Toronto.
+Named in honour of the bust of George Paxton Young that lives in the office of the Department of Philosophy at the University of Toronto.

 Goals:
 1. Generate Internal Omnibus